mendersoftware/mender-docs/01.Get-started/04.Deploy-a-docker-compose-update/docs.md

 images in the composition using binary delta to save size and data transfer bandwidth.

-In the example, we'll observe Traefik as the primary container in the composition.
+In the example, we will observe Traefik as the primary container in the composition.
 As a result the composition's naming and version will be heavily defined by the Traefik version.
-This made sense because Traefik provides the primary functionality in the composition.
+This makes sense because Traefik provides the primary functionality in the composition.
 In deployments consisting of multiple containers without a clear primary, it can make sense to version the composition separate from the container.